-Since many of the shareholders of the Fund are depositories, the Fund limits its investments and investment techniques so as to qualify as a permissible investment for nationally chartered banks and federal credit unions under current applicable federal laws and regulations.
+Since many of the shareholders of the Fund are depositories, the Fund seeks to limit its investments and investment techniques so as to qualify as a permissible investment for nationally chartered banks and federal credit unions under current applicable federal laws and regulations.
 Since the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") in 2010, the depository regulators have been actively adjusting the types of investment securities in which a financial institution may invest based upon capital and surplus.
-For example, they have replaced the definition of investment grade used by financial institutions with a more subjective standard and requires more stringent risk-based capital levels, amongst other changes, and may therefore impact the permissible investments of the Fund.
-While many of these changes have been implemented and reflected in the Fund's investment guidelines and strategy, the new federal Administration under President Trump may eliminate some of these changes.
-The qualification of the Fund as an investment without statutory limitation for financial institutions is subject to the Fund's Adviser actively monitoring these regulatory changes and updated its investment guidelines and processes as necessary.
+For example, they have replaced the definition of investment grade used by financial institutions with a more subjective standard and require more stringent risk-based capital levels, amongst other changes, and may therefore impact the permissible investments of the Fund.
+While many of these changes have been implemented and reflected in the Fund's investment guidelines and strategy, regulators may eliminate some of these changes.
+The qualification of the Fund as an investment without statutory limitation for financial institutions is subject to the Fund's Adviser actively monitoring these regulatory changes and updating its investment guidelines and processes as necessary.